 Banc of America Securities reviewed, among other things, closing stock prices of the selected companies as multiples of calendar years 2006 and 2007 estimated earnings per share, commonly referred to as EPS, and book value, excluding accumulated other comprehensive income, per share as of March 31, 2006.
-Banc of America Securities then applied a range of selected EPS and book value per share multiples derived from the selected companies to corresponding data of FNT.
-Banc of America Securities also reviewed the relationship of book value per share multiples relative to calendar year 2006 estimated return on equity, or ROE, for the selected companies.
-Banc of America Securities then applied book value per share multiples based on this relationship to the book value, excluding accumulated other comprehensive income, per share of FNT as of March 31, 2006.
+Banc of America Securities then applied a range of selected EPS and book value per share multiples relative to calendar year 2006 estimated return on equity, or ROE, for the selected companies.
+Banc of America Securities then applied book value per share multiples relative to calendar year 2006 estimated return on equity, or ROE, for the selected companies.
+Banc of America Securities then applied book value per share multiples to the book value, excluding accumulated other comprehensive income, per share of FNT as of March 31, 2006.
 Multiples were based on closing stock prices on June 23, 2006.
 Book values of the selected companies and FNT were based on public filings.
 Other financial data of the selected companies were based on publicly available research analysts' estimates.
-Other financial data of FNT were based both on publicly available research analysts' forecasts, referred to below as "street forecasts," and internal forecasts prepared by FNT's management, referred to below as "management forecasts."
+Other financial data of FNT were based both on publicly available research analysts' forecasts, referred to below as "management forecasts."
 This analysis indicated the following selected per share equity reference ranges for FNT, as compared to the closing price of FNT common stock on June 23, 2006: